 - Provide mental health awareness-raising activities – work towards a culture where is acceptable to talk about and seek support for poor mental health.

-- If employees are needed in the workplace, those who started work for the organisation in the time prior to (or even during) lockdown may need a re-induction into the workplace to help them feel connected and engaged (this could also help cover any health and safety changes in line with the government’s COVID-secure workplace guidelines).
+- When employees who have been working from home begin to return to the workplace, consider if a re-induction into the workplace will help them feel connected and engaged, as well as reassuring them about measures you are choosing to put in place.
+This could also help cover any health and safety changes in line with the government’s COVID-secure workplace guidelines and good practice.

 Support for employees throughout redundancy situations, including those involved in undertaking them, along with manager guidance and training, should be provided.
 The CIPD has a range of guidance on supporting health and wellbeing in the workplace, available on the wellbeing topic page.